NaN-tic/trytond-account_insurance_credit_limit/tests/scenario_account_insurance_credit_limit.rst

     >>> ins_credit.click('approve')  # doctest: +IGNORE_EXCEPTION_DETAIL
     Traceback (most recent call last):
         ...
-    UserError: ('UserError', (u'It is only allowed an approved credit per party and the party credit "Customer - requested" you want to add exceeds this limit.', ''))
+    UserError: ('UserError', ('It is only allowed an approved credit per party and the party credit "Customer - requested" you want to add exceeds this limit.', ''))